 The most popular and optimal type of battery for an e-bike today.
-Lithium battery has the best combination of total weight and capacity.
-Specific capacity of lithium-ion batteries is the highest among all existing types and it is their main advantage.
-Lithium-ion batteries do not have the so-called memory effect.
+A lithium battery has the best combination of total weight and capacity.
+The specific capacity of lithium-ion batteries is the highest of all existing types and this is their main advantage.
+Lithium-ion batteries do not have the 'memory' effect.

-The disadvantages of this type include sensitivity to the temperature conditions and the inability to quickly charging.
+The disadvantages of this type include sensitivity to temperature conditions and an inability to charge quickly.
 The lithium-ion battery is also sensitive to overheating and requires control of the discharge mode.
-Ageing and loss of capacity over time.
+Ageing and loss of capacity occur over time.
 The number of cycles is about 400, which is two and a half times more than the lead-acid battery.

-Relatively new but already popular type of battery.
-The advantages of this batteries include frost resistance (works in frost up to -30 degrees without loss of capacity) and is able to charge quickly.
-This type of battery has the largest number of full cycles, which is about 1000.
-Less susceptible to aging than the usual li-ion.
-Also devoid of memory effect.
+This is a relatively new but already popular type of battery.
+The advantages of this battery include frost resistance (it works in temperatures as low as -30 degrees Celsius without loss of capacity) and its ability to charge quickly.
+This type of battery has the largest number of full cycles, which is about 1,000.
+It is less susceptible to ageing than the usual Li-ion.
+It is also devoid of the memory effect.
 The disadvantages of LiFePo4 batteries include low specific capacity and high cost.

 First, pay attention to the battery's on/off system.
-Famous manufacturers use the so-called "sleep mode" in their batteries.
-You activate the battery mainly by pressing a button or turning on the e-bike on the control display .
-Once you turn off e-bike, the battery will «sleep» on its own after a few hours - so the power from the BMS system will turn off also.
-If you are driving on, you need to press the button again to activate the battery.
+Famous manufacturers use the 'sleep mode' in their batteries.
+You activate the battery mainly by pressing a button or turning on the e-bike on the control display.
+Once you turn off the e-bike, the battery will 'sleep' on its own after a few hours - so the power from the BMS system will turn off also.
+If you are riding on, you need to press the button again to activate the battery.

-- How to store the battery in winter?
+- How do I store the battery in winter?

 Storing the battery during the winter is very easy.
-Basically, it is enough to charge the battery by 50% and store it in a chilly place.
-It is better to store the battery outside of e-bike to prevent unwanted activation.
+Basically, it is enough to charge the battery 50% and store it in a cool place.
+It is better to store the battery outside the e-bike to prevent unwanted activation.

-- Batteries heat up during charging, something wrong?
+- The batteries heat up during charging, is something wrong?

-No, it's okay, all types of batteries heat up during charging.
-And the chargers too.
+No, that's okay, all types of batteries heat up during charging.
+So do the chargers.

-The memory effect happens when the battery is recharged without being completely discharged before.
-The battery remembers its last remaining capacity before its next charge.
+The memory effect happens when a battery is recharged before being completely discharged.
+The battery 'remembers' the last remaining capacity before the next charge.
 Therefore, when you charge the batteries before they are fully discharged, the battery usage time will decrease.
-Batteries used by most of our products (Li-Ion, Li-Pol) have no or very small memory effect.
+The batteries used by most of our products (Li-Ion, Li-Pol) have no or a very slight memory effect.

 - What does self-discharge mean?

 If the battery is not used after it has been fully charged, it will gradually lose energy.
 The self-discharge value for Li-ion and Li-Po batteries is very low and fluctuates by a maximum of about 5% per month at room temperature.
-It is good to check the battery once a month, and if its capacity has fallen below 50%, charge it by about 70%.The suggestion that deep discharge prolongs battery life is a total nonsense!
+It is useful to check the battery once a month, and if its capacity has fallen below 50%, charge it to about 70%.The suggestion that deep discharge prolongs battery life is total nonsense!